2019 NOVEL CORONAVIRUS

 Paramedics should act as though all respiratory patients are COVID-19 positive while continuing to use the COVID-19 Screening Tool

-For all patients with respiratory symptoms or where paramedics are considering respiratory interventions MAC has identified procedures that are deemed high risk for potential transmission of COVID-19.
-MAC gives these additional considerations and guidance which applies to all patients regardless of COVID-19 Screening Tool result.
+MAC has identified the aerosol-generating medical procedures (AGMP) that are deemed higher risk for transmission of COVID-19.
+MAC gives these AGMP additional considerations and guidance which applies to all patients regardless of COVID-19 Screening Tool result.
 Please read MAC's guidance for the complete list of considerations.

 Paramedics should continue to screen all patients using the Ministry of Health's COVID-19 Screening Tool for Paramedics

-Due to increased questions and changes related to COVID-19 we have created a forum to post answers to paramedic questions and concerns.
+Due to the questions and clinical practice considerations related to COVID-19 we have created a forum to post answers to paramedic questions and concerns.

-Please read the Ontario Base Hospital Medical Advisory Committee’s “Memorandum: Considerations for Paramedics Managing Patients with Possible Novel Coronavirus (2019-COVID-19),” the Ministry of Health’s “Training Bulletin 120: Novel Coronavirus (COVID-19),” and the Ministry of Health's COVID-19 Screening Tool for Paramedics for all the details.
+To ensure your are up-to-date with the latest udiance, please read the Ontario Base Hospital Medical Advisory Committee’s “Memorandum: Considerations for Paramedics Managing Patients during the COVID-19 Pandemic,” the Ministry of Health’s “Training Bulletin 120: Novel Coronavirus (COVID-19),” and the Ministry of Health's COVID-19 Screening Tool for Paramedics for all the details.

 For each patient, one paramedic should approach and use the COVID-19 Screening Tool.
 The result of this screening will help you orient your infection control precautions and care approach.